lbarberiscanoni/valyria-website/README.md

 - [x] Home Page
     - started styling a little bit like https://readymag.com/designstories/
     - Arguably I should drop our Work page
+- [x] Create "Our Services" page (outline the unique business model)
+    - It kinda looks bad and at least it's an initial tackle at this

 ## Mar 18th 2025